Phonostalgia

 4072-A, -B, -C Firefly (My Pretty Firefly)

-(Stanley Murphy; Jack Glogau; Al
+(Accepted) (Stanley Murphy; Jack Glogau; Al

 Piantadosi)

-Edison DD 50296-R (released Dec.
-1915)
+Edison DD 50296-R (released 43rd sup.)

 Edison BA 2724 (released November 1915)

-Take C was dubbed to Blue Amberol on September 11, 1915 [12660-3].
-From the Diamond Disc sleeve:
+Take C dubbed to Blue Amberol September 11, 1915 [12660-3].
+Diamond Disc sleeve:

 JACK GLOGAU and Al Piantadosi are two of New York's best known popular-song writers, and each has been responsible for a score of hits.
 The present piece, that they composed in collaboration, is a characteristic Indian song of the popular ragtime variety.
 The song has, in the parlance of Broadway vaudeville, "gone big."
 It is recorded here in a most interesting elaborate way.
 Shouts, and the beating of tom-toms, add realism to the verse, and the catchy melody of the refrain is partly carried by bells in a way that is exceptionally dainty and charming.
 Irving Kaufman has made a big success singing popular songs.
 His enunciation is perfect, and all his records are worthy of the highest praise.